AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 An SR-22 certificate proves that a driver carries the state minimum required insurance limits.
 Infinity will file an SR-22 form on behalf of its customers for a fee.

-You can see how Infinity’s average premium compares to other insurers in the table below:
+You can see how Infinity’s average premium compares to other insurers in the table below.
+Most insurers listed are standard insurers, but The General and Good2Go are nonstandard insurers you can use as a point of comparison.

 How You Can Save on Your Policy With Infinity

-Infinity offers basic discounts to help you lower your premium, but you won’t find as many options as other companies.
-For example, there’s no telematics discount for tracking your driving habits, which is pretty common among most insurers.
-That said, there are still ways to save with Infinity.
+Infinity offers basic discounts, but you won’t find as many as with other companies.
+That said, there are still ways to save.

 Highlighted Discount: Mature Driver Improvement Course Discount

-Infinity offers California drivers what is essentially a driver’s education discount, which means you can save money on your premium if you take an approved defensive driving course.
-You must meet the age requirement, as this discount is meant to incentivize mature drivers to refresh their basic driving skills and learn about potential new traffic laws or new vehicle technologies.
+Infinity offers a discount to mature drivers for taking an approved defensive driving course.
+This incentivizes drivers to refresh basic driving skills and learn about new traffic laws or vehicle technologies.

-The age requirement is not specified on Infinity’s website, so you’ll need to contact your agent to learn more about the precise eligibility criteria, but it’s not available to younger drivers.
+The age requirement is not specified on Infinity’s website, so you’ll need to contact your agent to learn about eligibility.
 With other insurers, I’ve typically seen this discount offered to drivers aged 50 or 55 and older.
-To find approved courses, you can contact your local DMV, the AARP, or ask your agent about other options.
+To find approved courses, contact your local DMV, the AARP, or your agent.

 Other Discounts

-• Good student discount: If you have a teen or young adult on your policy, and they’re a full-time high school or college student with a B average (3.0 GPA) or higher, you may qualify for a discount on your family car insurance policy.
+• Good student: If you have a teen or young adult on your policy, and they’re a full-time student with a B average (3.0 GPA) or higher, you may qualify for a discount.

 Infinity Quote and Purchase Process